Next Steps for Admitted Students

 All students must complete the student immunization form.
 Print, complete and return it to:

 Greensboro, N.C.
 27410

 Make sure to pay your first tuition bill by July 16.
 You will receive instructions by email about how to use TouchNet.
 The Touchnet Billing and Payment portal opens in early summer, and at that time you will be able to see your bill.

 Visit the online Guilford College Bookstore to find out what books and materials are required for your fall classes.
 You can purchase your books from the bookstore or from online retailers.
 (Note: You should not buy any English textbooks until you've completed the required writing assignment, which determines your placement.)

-Review and complete the required fall 2018 writing assignment by Aug.
-5, 2018.
+Review and complete the required fall 2019 writing assignment by DATE TBD.
 Faculty review your submission to determine your English class placement.
 Do not buy any textbooks for English classes until you have heard from the writing faculty.

 Guilford College is committed to preventing sex and gender discrimination (including sexual harassment and sexual misconduct) and educating about alcohol and drug use.
 All first-year students will be required to complete two online education modules prior to coming to campus.
 You will receive an email with instructions on completing the AlcoholEdu and Haven online modules.
 These modules must be completed by Wednesday, Aug.
 15.

 Should you have any questions regarding this requirement, please contact Kristie Wyatt, Wellness Coordinator, at 336.316.2879, or Associate Dean of Students Steve Mencarini at 336.316.2465.

 - You will need one EVERFI Higher Education account to access the courses from your Dashboard.*